Energy Audit Cost :: What’s in a Price?

 A diagnostic audit in many cases will involve a blower door & maybe one or more pieces of equipment to actually help one not only put a number to any issues, but to help locate hidden issues.
 One of the most popular sayings in this arena goes – “If you are not testing, you are just guessing.”

 I was at a house just last week that absolutely blew my mind.
-I couldn’t believe just how bad it was, although everything looked great on the surface and everything was well maintained.
+Although everything looked well-maintained, it wasn’t.
+I couldn’t believe just how bad it was.
 The upstairs duct leakage was over 30%, which one couldn’t have guessed with the insulation on them.
 The downstairs was at least at 70% or more due to a hidden disconnected duct.
 The whole house leakage was dramatically higher than it should have been just due to those issues.
 Of course there were other issues too, the big three – 2 fireplaces, attic stairs (not bad there, as it was weather-stripped), and a whole house fan.

 Depending on the tests done, this can dramatically affect the time and actual cost of an audit.
 IMO, there are two tests that should be mandatory, namely the Blower Door Test (preferably tied in with an Infrared scan) and the Duct Leakage Test.
-Not only are both of these tests being required by the newer codes for both new or remodeled homes, but they are also helpful for finding the two largest trouble spots for many consumers health, safety, comfort, and energy issues.
+These tests required by newer codes (for both new or remodeled homes).
+They also find the two largest trouble spots for many consumers’ health, safety, comfort, and energy issues.

-Not to name names, like BPI, but many programs eschew duct testing due to costs or issues that maybe caused by improperly designed systems.
-Unfortunately as mentioned in a recent article on duct sealing, it doesn’t take much to turn a high efficient 5 ton system into an inefficient 2.5 ton system.
-As for the issues with coils freezing up, this should be addressed by the specialist working on sealing the ducts via a simple static pressure test.
+Not to name names, like BPI, but many programs skew duct testing.
+Inflated costs and issues caused by improperly designed systems neutralize their effectiveness.
+Unfortunately as mentioned in a recent article on duct sealing, it doesn’t take much to turn a high efficient 5-ton system into an inefficient 2.5-ton system.
+As for the issues with coils freezing up, the specialist working on sealing the ducts a simple static pressure test.

 A special word about salesmen audits & claims: